Superkakan/Forex_DL/README.md

 sklearn

 Although the model correctly predicts an upgoing trend in one of the predict the future graphs, it doesnt really work, because its a LSTM.
 But who knows what will happen with more work?<br /><br />
-Anyway, next step can be to include intraday prices of currencies or economic indicators, for a more accurate prediction.
+Anyway, next step can be to include intraday prices of currencies or economic indicators, for a more accurate prediction.<br />
-The impact of the semantic data is minimal, could research on how to make this weight in more.
+The impact of the semantic data is minimal, could research on how to make this weight in more.<br />
 The tuning/testing of hyperparameter can also be automated

+All the saved graphs that doesnt have the timeframe in the name, have a granuality of 1h.

 ## Some graphs: